-Does SRI/ESG Investing hurt performance?
+The Elephant in the Room-Does SRI/ESG Investing hurt performance?

 Bursting the Myth of Under-performance

-What Is Sustainable Responsible Impact (SRI) investing About?
+Why Sustainable Responsible Impact (SRI) investing?

-Sustainable Responsible and Impact (SRI) investing starts with the same fundamental financial analysis tools commonly used by all financial managers, but integrates additional holistic and rigorous levels of scrutiny and risk analysis of Environmental, Social and Corporate Governance, (ESG) issues acting to improve corporate behavior for the benefit of all stakeholders.
+Sustainable Responsible and Impact (SRI) investing starts with the same fundamental financial analytical tools commonly used by all financial managers, but integrates additional holistic and rigorous levels of scrutiny and risk analysis of Environmental, Social and Corporate Governance, (ESG) issues acting to improve corporate behavior for the benefit of all stakeholders.

-ESG Criteria Chart
+ESG Factors Criteria Chart examples

 |Air and Water Management||Access to Medicines||Accountability|